Starting a business in China as an expatriate can be a rewarding venture, but it requires navigating a complex legal framework.

 3. Industry-Specific Permits

-- Education and Training: Education Operation Permit
+- Education: Education Operation Permit

 - E-Commerce: Internet Content Provider (ICP) License